runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 ```

 What's different between `Skip` and `IgnoreInitialValidationError`?
-In `IgnoreInitialValidationError` case, `ReactiveProperty` class doesn't report an error of initial value.
+In the `IgnoreInitialValidationError` case, the `ReactiveProperty` class doesn't report an error of initial value.
-In `Skip` case, it is just ignore error event.
+In the `Skip` case, it just ignores the error event.

-This different is important on the supported platform of `INotifyDataErrorInfo` like WPF.
+This difference is important on the supported platform of `INotifyDataErrorInfo` like WPF.
-`Skip` approach will be feedbacked to UI by red border.
+`Skip` approach will be fed back to the UI by a red border.
-`IgnoreInitialValidationError` approach is no feedback to UI.
+`IgnoreInitialValidationError` approach does not feed back to the UI.

-## The mode of ReactiveProperty
+## The mode of `ReactiveProperty`

-ReactiveProperty class call OnNext callback when Subscribe method called.
+`ReactiveProperty` class calls the `OnNext` callback when `Subscribe` method called.

 ```csharp
 var x = new ReactiveProperty<string>("initial value");
 x.Subscribe(x => Console.WriteLine(x)); // -> initial value
 ```

-You could change this behavior when ReactiveProperty instance create.
+You can change this behavior when a `ReactiveProperty` instance is created.
-Constructor and ToReactiveProperty method have mode argument.
+the constructor and `ToReactiveProperty` methods have `ReactivePropertyMode` arguments.
-This can be set following values.
+They can be set to the following values.

-- ReactivePropertyMode.None
+- `ReactivePropertyMode.None`
-    - ReactiveProperty doesn't call OnNext callback when Subscribe method call.
-And call OnNext callback if the same value set.
+    - ReactiveProperty doesn't call the `OnNext` callback when `Subscribe` method is call.
+And calls the `OnNext` callback if the same value is set.
-- ReactivePropertyMode.DistinctUntilChanged
+- `ReactivePropertyMode.DistinctUntilChanged`
-    - This doesn't call OnNext callback if same value set.
+    - This doesn't call `OnNext` callback if same value set.
-- ReactivePropertyMode.RaiseLatestValueOnSubscribe
+- `ReactivePropertyMode.RaiseLatestValueOnSubscribe`
-    - This calls OnNext callback when Subscribe method call.
+    - This calls `OnNext` callback when `Subscribe` method call.
-- ReactivePropertyMode.Default
+- `ReactivePropertyMode.Default`
     - It is default value.
 It is same as `ReactivePropertyMode.DistinctUntilChanged | ReactivePropertyMode.RaiseLatestValueOnSubscribe`.
-- ReactivePropertyMode.IgnoreInigialValidationError
+- `ReactivePropertyMode.IgnoreInitialValidationError`
     - Ignore initial validation error.

-If you don't need this behavior, then you can set ReactivePropertyMode.None value.
+If you don't need this behavior, then you can set `ReactivePropertyMode.None` value.

 ```csharp
 var rp = new ReactiveProperty<string>("initial value", mode: ReactivePropertyMode.None);